 What does the ORA-00001 error mean?

 The ORA-00001 error indicates a unique constraint violation in Oracle databases.
-It occurs when a duplicate value is attempted to insert into a column that requires unique entries, such as a primary key.
+It occurs when a duplicate value is attempted to be inserted into a column that requires unique entries, such as a primary key.

 What are the common causes of the ORA-00001 error?